synw/django-instant/docs/src/install.rst

    ./centrifugo genconfig

 This will generate your secret key.
-Set anonymous to true if you want all users to receive the messages.
+Set anonymous to true if you want them to be able to receive messages.
 Leave it if you want only the logged in users to see the messages.

 .. highlight:: javascript